-Terms & Conditions of offers
+Terms & Conditions of FINANCIAL AID offers

 For College of Medicine Terms & Conditions of Offers, see the Medical School Terms & Conditions documentation.

-Degree Applicability of Courses is Required for Title IV Funding: Federal regulations stipulate that your enrollment status for Federal Title IV financial aid must be based on courses that are applicable to your program of study.
+Degree Applicability of Courses is Required for Title IV Funding: Federal regulations require that your enrollment status for Federal Title IV financial aid must be based on courses that are applicable to your program of study.
 Coursework which is not applicable to your degree will not count towards your enrollment status for Title IV aid.
 Please note this restriction only applies to the determination of your enrollment status for Federal Title IV programs (Federal Pell grant, Federal Supplemental Educational Opportunity Grants (SEOG), Federal Direct Loans, Federal PLUS Loans, and Federal Work-Study).
 This restriction does not apply to the determination of your enrollment status for institutional, state, and private aid.
 To see whether or not the courses you are registered for are degree applicable, you should view your degree audit results via the Degree Audit Reporting System (DARS).
 You can access the DARS system by signing into MYFAU.
 On the Home tab, select the FAU Self-Service link and log in to Self-Service.
 After logging in to Self-Service, click on Student Services, then Student Records.
 Select View Degree Audit (DARS) to run your degree audit.

-Limited Eligibility of Repeated Courses for Title IV Funding: Regulations effective 07/01/11 prohibit a student from receiving Title IV funding for more than one graded repeat attempt of a course which has previously been completed with a non-failing grade.
+Limited Eligibility of Repeated Courses for Title IV Funding: Regulations prohibit a student from receiving Title IV funding for more than one graded repeat attempt of a course which has previously been completed with a non-failing grade.
 Only one additional graded attempt of a course which has been previously completed with a non-failing grade will be considered eligible for Title IV funding.
 Any attempts in excess of the one additional graded attempt allowed by regulations will be ineligible for Title IV funding.
 Exceptions may be made for cases where the student’s program requires enrollment in same course on a continuing basis over several semesters, with each attempt having significantly different course content (such as fine arts or thesis/dissertation courses).

 If you are a current financial aid recipient or you think you may need financial aid at some point during the semester, please complete the Mandatory Course Entry Quiz for each registered class.
 Failure to complete the quiz for any class may result in a delay in the disbursement of your financial aid while we confirm your attendance through alternative means.